THE Supercars chassis named HRT 043 is best known for a single lap.

 You know the one I’m talking about: the ‘Lap of the Gods’, Greg Murphy’s remarkable 2-minute 06.8594-second tour of Mount Panorama during the Top 10 Shootout for the Bathurst 1000 in 2003, the first ‘six’ by a V8 Supercar around the hallowed circuit coming just one day after the first ‘seven’.

-Murphy and Kmart Racing teammate Rick Kelly went on to win the race the next day, a triumph covered in our upcoming limited-edition book Racing the Lion, a 400-page illustrated history of Holden in motorsport.
+Murphy and Kmart Racing teammate Rick Kelly went on to win the race the next day, a triumph covered in our hugely popular book Racing the Lion, a 400-page illustrated history of Holden in motorsport.

 However, this car had already amassed an impressive competitive history before it passed into Murphy’s hands.